russellrosario/JavaScripter/content/basics/cs_intro.md

 +++
-description = "Hardware, binary, CLI" title = "CS 101"
-draft = false
-weight = 100
+description = "CPU, memory, IO, binary" title = "CS Intro" draft = false weight = 100
 bref="Computer Science is the theory, experimentation, and engineering that form the basis for the design and use of computers"